 Nashville produces many employment opportunities in funeral service.
 Students should exercise caution from becoming overly committed.
-Part-time work is not advisable for any student who fails to maintain a "C" average.
+Part-time work is not advisable for any student who fails to maintain a 2.00 cumulative grade point average.

 STUDENT GOVERNMENT

 Formal student government exists in the form of elected student representatives serving on the Institutional Effectiveness Committee, as well as the Student Development Services Committee.
 Student representatives are elected during the fall semester.
 The College will appoint one student representative from the online programs.